 Starting in mid-October 2018, Ads Manager users who had at least 1 custom audience created from an uploaded customer file (think: your list of email subscribers) began being shown the message below.

-Moving your Facebook Business Page & Ads Account to Business Manager
+Moving a Facebook Business Page & Ads Account to Business Manager

-Once you select the account you want to move to Business Manager, the Connect Accounts button at the bottom will turn blue.
+Once you select the account you want to migrate over to Business Manager, the Connect Accounts button at the bottom will turn blue.
 Click to move to the next step of the process.

 Next, name your new Business Manager account, and add a work email address.
 Facebook recommends naming your Business Manager account the same name as your business.